 River otters (Lontra Canadensis) and Mink (Neovison vison) are abundant throughout the archipelago.
 Otters historically expanded into the nearshore marine niche once occupied by sea otters.
 Our scat collections indicate that cancrid crabs, smelt and herring comprise most of their diet.
 Island mink also forage along seashores and shallow marine waters; while native, they have probably interbred with domestic mink released from fur farms in the islands in the 1940s.
 Scattered reports of other Mustelidae cannot yet be corroborated.

 There is abundant evidence of two native Carnivora: Raccoons (Procyon lotor) are strong swimmers and continue to be widespread throughout the islands albeit strongly cyclical in abundance; and the Grey Wolf (Canis lupus), locally hunted to extinction in the 1870s.
 (Foxes, largely restricted to San Juan and Cypress Islands, were introduced by fur farms and recreational hunters in the early 20th century.)

 There is also abundant evidence for the historical abundance of two members of the deer family (Cervidae), a small and often piebald island sub-species of the Columbian Black-tailed Deer (Odocoileus hemionis columbianus), and Elk (Cervus Canadensis), present on Lopez and Orcas in the mid-19th century but now locally extinct.

-We have collected a single species of shrew, the Masked Shrew (Sorex cinereus) from all of the large, inhabited islands, and are investigating the genetic relationships of the island populations with one another and their mainland ancestors.
+We have collected a single species of shrew, the Vagrant Shrew (Sorex vagrans) from all of the large, inhabited islands, and are investigating the genetic relationships of the island populations with one another and their mainland ancestors.